Tizi42/Libft/README.md

 # Libft
-C library with a lot of general purpose functions.
+My little C library with a lot of general purpose functions.